franklin-hiciano/RodrioData/README.md

 ```

 # Adding datasets
+The program reads metadata about the datasets in the `.json` format.
 To add a bunch of datasets at once, it's more convenient to write while the metadata is in `.tsv` format.
 Convert it like this and edit in Google Sheets:
 ```
 IN_JSON=../../datasets/datasets.json
 OUT_TSV=../../datasets/datasets.tsv